How to Create a Bloodborne Pathogen Exposure Control Plan

 What training is required for employees under an exposure control plan?

-Employees covered by an exposure control plan must receive training on risks of bloodborne pathogens, preventive measures, and emergency procedures.
+The exposure control plan should list the required training topics, identify who must be trained, and specify how often training will occur (at hire, when job duties change, and at least annually.
 The training should be provided during initial assignment to tasks where exposure occurs and at least annually thereafter.
 Training topics include:

 • Identification of bloodborne pathogens and their modes of transmission.